 Pie is a delicious and comforting food that has been enjoyed for generations.

 A pie is a baked good that looks like a round dish made of dough and can be filled with sweet or savory ingredients.

 There are many different shapes and sizes of pies that can be made.
 A pie must have a baked crust and be 2 inches tall and 8 inches in diameter.

 Most pie crusts are made by mixing salt, flour, butter, and water.
 In the United States, pies must have a crust on the bottom, but they don’t have to have a crust on top.

-This differs from how most pies are made in Europe, where there is always a top crust.
+This differs from most pies in Europe, where there is always a top crust.

-Even though some people confuse the words pie and tart, a tart will usually have a thicker crust than a pie.
+Even though some people confuse pie and tart, a tart usually has a thicker crust than a pie.

 Most pies are made of cheese, mushrooms, kidney, pumpkin, cream, beef, chicken, ale, chocolate, and apple.

-Pastries are often filled with mushrooms, apple, cream, and pumpkin ingredients.
+Pastries often contain mushrooms, apple, cream, and pumpkin ingredients.
 Mushrooms are also in some pies.